Kotlin/KEEP/proposals/collection-literals.md

 **Restriction 5.**
 The only difference that `of` overloads are allowed to have is "number" of parameters (`vararg` is considered an infinite number of params).

-> Technically, the restriction 5 is a superset of the restriction 4, but we still prefer to mention restriction 4 separately.
+> Technically, restriction 5 is a superset of restriction 4, but we still prefer to mention restriction 4 separately.

-Which means that types of the parameters must be the same, and all type parameters with their bounds must be the same.
+Which means that the types of the parameters must be the same, and all type parameters with their bounds must be the same.

 **Restriction 6.**
 All `of` overloads must have no extension/context parameters/receivers.

-We forbid them to keep mental model simpler and since we didn't find major use cases.
+We forbid them to keep the mental model simpler, and since we didn't find major use cases.
 Since all those "implicit receivers" affect availability of the `of` function, it'd complicate `outerCall` overload resolution, if we allowed "implicit receivers".

 ### Operator function `of` allowances